shenzhun/creating-enron-spam-corpus-from-raw-data/README.md

 Howto
 ------
-Option 1. download process_enron.sh and raw/, then run <code> sh process_enron.sh</code>, then the processed files will be in pre/.
+Option 1. download process_enron.sh and raw/, then run <code> sh process_enron.sh</code>,

-Option 2. download process_enron.py and raw/, then run <code> python process_enron.py </code>, then the process files will be in pre/.
+Option 2. download process_enron.py and raw/, then run <code> python process_enron.py </code>,

+then the process files will be in pre/.